VahidRahmati/UFARSA/README.md

 You can readily setup and then apply UFARSA to your recorded fluorescence traces (time-courses); please see the **User_Guide.pdf** and the two **demo scripts** in this repository.

-Hint: The current verison of UFARSA has not been tested on Matlab versions later than 2018.

 <br />
 <br />